-If two or more interrupts occur at the same time they will be processed in order of the interrupts as defined with SETPIN.
+If two or more interrupts occur at the same time they will be processed in order of the interrupts as defined below.
 During the processing of an interrupt all other interrupts are disabled until the interrupt subroutine returns.
 During an interrupt (and at all times) the value of the interrupt pin can be accessed using the PIN() function.

 Interrupts can occur at any time but they are disabled during INPUT statements.
-Also interrupts are not recognised during some long hardware related operations (e.g. the TEMPR() function) although they will be recognised if they are still present when the operation has finished.
+Also interrupts are not recognised during some long hardware related operations (e.g. the TEMPR() function, LCD drawing commands, and SD access commands) although they will be recognised if they are still present when the operation has finished.
 When using interrupts the main program is completely unaffected by the interrupt activity unless a variable used by the main program is changed during the interrupt.